 It has served some of the greatest bodybuilders in history including Arnold Schwarzenegger and Lou “The Hulk” Ferrigno.
 Its athletic wear includes everything from muscle shirts and sweatshirts to pants and shorts.

 Its logo is one of the most recognizable in the world.
-If you want to learn about creating logos for your business, read this Adobe Spark post.
+If you want to learn about creating logos for your business, give Adobe Express a try.

 Gold’s Gym Began in the 1960s

 If you noticed the logo of World Gym and Gold’s Gym have a few similarities, it’s because they were both started by the same man.
 Joe Gold started the franchise in 1965 but sold it and the rights to his name in 1970.

 The gym floundered until bought by Ken Sprague in 1971 who built up the gym and began hosting various competitions.
 Today, the gym has locations all over the world and sells all types of products from clothing to cell phone holders.

 Crunch Fitness Offered Unique Classes

 Founded in 1989, Crunch Fitness created a name for itself using humor and more than a little sexuality.
 It initially catered to upper-class clientele, but now is available to anyone and provides a no-judgment atmosphere.

 Bally’s purchased the brand in 2001 and not there are more than 260 locations throughout the world.